By the author of The Faithful Prepper and The Prepper’s Guide to Post-Disaster Communications.

 I can easily nestle the backpack between my body and the door, giving myself a better layer of protection.

-If I stick my copy of The Encyclopedia of Herbal Medicine – a hardback book – behind the panel, would this risk of giving be reduced to nil?
+If I stick my copy of The Encyclopedia of Herbal Medicine – a hardback book – behind the backpack panels, would this risk of giving be reduced to nil?
 It would add about two pounds to the backpack (and give me something to read, ha), but it makes some sense, doesn’t it?
 I thought about using my router to cut out a Streetwise panel-shaped board, but it felt a little forced/indiscreet.
 If you know more about ballistics than I do, give us your thoughts in the comments.

 (Want uninterrupted access to The Organic Prepper?
 Check out our paid-subscription newsletter.)